Are you invested in the health of the Chesapeake Bay region?

 Current Open Positions

-This person will be a key member of a high-energy, collaborative team of 30+ professionals who work diligently to advance the Trust’s mission and daily consider the Trust’s core values of grantee focus, accountability and transparency, inclusiveness, collaboration, and innovation.
+The person in this role must be both a “doer” and a “thinker” and perform a wide variety of tasks both strategic and tactical.
+This is a hybrid position with an anticipated minimum of two days per week in the office, and the others may be remote.
+This person will be a key member of a high-energy, collaborative team of 40+ professionals who work diligently to advance the Trust’s mission and daily consider the Trust’s core values of learning, science and innovation, grantee focus, diversity and inclusion, fiscal responsibility, and transparency accountability.
 This is a full-time, salaried position (40 hours per week).

-The Chesapeake Bay Trust provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, gender, sexual orientation, national origin, age, or disability in accordance with applicable federal, state and local laws.
-We encourage applications from people of color.
-Applicants must have a residential address in Maryland, Pennsylvania, Virginia, West Virginia, or Washington D.C and must be currently authorized to work in the United States on a full-time basis.
+The Trust provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, gender, sexual orientation, national origin, age, or disability in accordance with applicable federal, state and local laws.
+Applicants must be currently authorized to work in the United States on a full-time basis and have or are able to relocate to an address in Maryland, Virginia, West Virginia, Delaware, Pennsylvania, or Washington, D.C.
 The Trust does not participate in programs that require sponsorship for work visas.

 Chesapeake Bay Trust Values